muralikarumuru/beautiful-jekyll/aboutme.md

   twitter: muralikarumuru
 categories: [About Me]
 ---
-I'm a data platform engineer with focus on building data solutions using azure data platform services.
+I'm a data platform engineer with strong focus on modern data engineering solutions using azure data platform services.
+In the past, I have worked on SQL Server and Microsoft Business Intelligence technologies for a long time in an on-premise environment.

-I love staying current in technology, knowing something new is always exciting.
-Solving problems with cutting edge technology is even more exciting.
-I have worked with SQL Server, Microsoft Business Intelligence stack of technologies and I have been strongly focusing on azure data platform services for the last few years.
+I got an opportunity to work in the Azure cloud in 2017.
+I began transforming data into intelligence on the cloud.
+I am loving the experience of building modern data solutions on the cloud.

-I watch movies or read books in _my_ free time.
-I do occasionally share my personal views via my personal blog.
+I kept moving around places along my family depending on my work assignments.
+When I am not working, I stay at home and spend time with my family.